 - 90% had their first child as a teenager

 - Less than 30% have high school degrees

-- 95% receive welfare or other government benefits – an income well below the poverty level
+- 99% have an income well below the poverty level

 TAKE A TOUR!